Nataliia-Kholodkova/kottans-frontend/README.md

 - now I know, that if I have a container with few buttons (for example) and I need to add a same Event Listener to each button, it is enough to add a single Event Listener to the parent container.
 It is great, because you don't need to have a bunch of listeners on the page and in the same time you'll be abel to determine the element, in which the event was fired.

+## <a name="DOM">Building a Tiny JS World</a>
+I've made this task quickly, so waiting for the review and the next one!